Azure/acr/docs/preview/connected-registry/quickstart-deploy-connected-registry-kubernetes.md

 ### Pull from the Connected Registry

+For more information, reference [Pull images from a connected registry](https://docs.microsoft.com/en-us/azure/container-registry/pull-images-from-connected-registry).

 1. Get credentials corresponding to a client token linked to the connected registry.
 For more information, see [Manage client tokens](https://docs.microsoft.com/en-us/azure/container-registry/overview-connected-registry-access#manage-client-tokens).
 The following example generates `password1` for token _pulluser_ and registry _contosoregistry_.

 ```